glagoudas/glagoudas.github.io/_pages/about.md

 I'm a scientist, communicator, and motivated citizen.
 I care about solving problems that matter and using data and logic to drive our decisions.
+I am currently a Senior Fellow at the Brown University Pandemic Center and a member of the faculty at the Brown School of Public Health.

-I am currently a [AAAS Congressional Science and Engineering Policy Fellow](https://www.aaas.org/programs/science-technology-policy-fellowships) working in Washington, D.C. as part of [Senator Ed Markey's](https://www.markey.senate.gov/) team on [energy and the environment](https://www.markey.senate.gov/priorities/energy-climate-change-and-environment).
+I was previously a [AAAS Congressional Science and Engineering Policy Fellow](https://www.aaas.org/programs/science-technology-policy-fellowships) working in Washington, D.C. as part of [Senator Ed Markey's](https://www.markey.senate.gov/) team on [energy and the environment](https://www.markey.senate.gov/priorities/energy-climate-change-and-environment).